previous next

 Lets you rotate the selection using your mouse or keyboard.

 Saves the active design using its current filename and folder.
-When you save a design for the first time, Glass Eye 2000 displays a dialog box so that you can name your file and choose its folder.
+When you save a design for the first time, Glass Eye 2000 displays a dialog box so you can name your file and choose its folder.
 If you want to change your file's name or folder, use the Save As command.

 Lets you name and save the active design.
 To save a design using its current name and folder, use the Save command.